-Owing to the ample space in the engine compartment, the Saab 900 is fitted with a large radiator assembly with two rows of cooling tubes (single-row radiator on cars for Canada).
+Owing to the ample space in the engine compartment, the Saab 900 is fitted with a larger radiator assembly with two rows of cooling tubes.
 The cooling system has sufficient capacity to provide satisfactory cooling even when driving in mountainous terrain while towing a travel trailer.
 To avoid loss of coolant, a separate expansion tank is provided to accept the extra volume when the coolant expands and return it as the system cools down.
 The coolant pump delivers the coolant at high velocity to the hottest sections of the cylinder head and also circulates it through the passages between the cylinders.